lakejs/lake-docs/guide/index.md

 editor.render();
 ```

-Go to [CodeSandbox](https://codesandbox.io/embed/hm39df?module=/src/index.js) to see the result of rendering the editor by running the code above.
+Visit the [npm example](https://codesandbox.io/embed/hm39df?module=/src/index.js) on CodeSandbox to see the result of rendering the editor by running the code above.

 ::: warning Note
 `lake.css` should be included when rendering the editor.